BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Perverse sheaves and mixed Hodge modules

-If $\CF\in\CD^+(\MHM(\CM))$ is a complex of mixed Hodge modules, we define the free algebra generated by it analogously. \begin{proposition} Assume that $\oplus$ is finite.
-If $\CF \in \Perv(\CM)$ is a semisimple perverse sheaf, then so is $\Free_{\boxdot-\Alg}(\CF)$.
+The multiplication is induced by the identifications $\CF^{\boxdot m}\boxdot\CF^{\boxdot n}\cong \CF^{\boxdot m+n}$.
+If $\CF\in\CD^+(\MHM(\CM_{>}))$ is a complex of mixed Hodge modules, we define the free algebra it generates analogously. \begin{proposition} Assume that $\oplus$ is finite.
+If $\CF \in \Perv(\CM_{>})$ is a semisimple perverse sheaf, then so is $\Free_{\boxdot-\Alg}(\CF)$.
 If $\CF\in\MHM(\CM)$ is pure of weight zero, then so is $\Free_{\boxdot-\Alg}(\CF)$. \end{proposition} \begin{proof} Since $\oplus$ is finite, $\oplus_\ast$ sends (semisimple) perverse sheaves to (semisimple) perverse sheaves.
 The categories of semisimple perverse sheaves are closed under direct sum and external products.
 The proposition now follows from \eqref{equation:freealgdirectsum}.
 The proof for mixed Hodge modules is identical, noting that $\oplus$ preserves purity since it is finite. \end{proof}